 The difference between generating the beamform report vs the sensing report is the RX vector provides the already formatted outputs (see CHAN_MAT and CHAN_MAT_TYPE) to build the beamform report, but an additional conversion from the CSI_ESTIMATE RX vector is required to build the sensing report.

-Since this conversion is related to the MLME Sensing procedure, placing it as a subclause under 11.55.1.5.4 (Common rules) seems reasonable.
+After discussion, group decision was to leave subclause 9.4.1.78.2 (CSI encoding and decoding) as is, however, add normative text under section 11.55 to reference subclause 9.4.1.78.2.

 Further, the rules for generating segmented sensing measurement reports (11.55.1.5.3.4) appears incorrectly placed as a subclause of the Non-TB sensing measurement exchange (11.55.1.5.3).

 Section 11.55.1.5.3.4 should also be placed as a subclause under 11.55.1.5.4 (Common rules).